Convex-Dev/design/docs/cad/003_encoding/README.md

 This is the same as `0x90` signed but excluding the public key

-### `0xA0` - `0xAF` Sparse Records
+### `0xa0` - `0xaf` Sparse Records

-A Sparse Record is an implementation-defined structure containing 0-63 fields.
+A Sparse Record is an structure containing 0-63 fields.
 The fields are stored sparsely, with `nil` values omitted.

 ```
 `0xAn` <VLQ Count = inclusion mask> <Value Ref> (repeated for each set bit in inclusion mask)

 Where:
 - `n` is an implementation-defined hex value (0-15) which MAY be used to disambiguate distinct record types.
-- The inclusion mask is an unsigned integer (63 bits max).
+- The inclusion mask is an unsigned integer (63 bits max) represented with a VLQ Count.
 ```

 The inclusion mask is a non-negative value indicating which fields are included in the Record as bit mask.

-The number of Value Refs MUST be equal to the number of `1` bits in the inclusion count, with the first Value Ref corresponding to the least significant `1` bit etc.
+The number of Value Refs MUST be equal to the number of `1` bits in the inclusion count, with the first Value Ref corresponding to the least significant `1` bit etc. For maximal encoding efficiency, it is recommended that the most commonly included fields are defined in the first 7 positions, which maximises the chance that the inclusion mask will only require one byte.

 Value Refs, if included, MUST NOT be `nil`.
-This is necessary to ensure unique encoding, since excluded fields are defined as `nil`.
+This is necessary to ensure unique encoding, since excluded fields are already defined as `nil`.

-Implementations which require more than 64 fields MAY adopt their own scheme to further embed additional structures within the 63 fields available.
+Implementations which require more than 63 fields MAY adopt their own scheme to further embed additional structures within the 63 fields available.
 Reasonable options include:
 - Group subsets of similar fields into child Records.
 This is especially useful if common groups of fields are frequently used in multiple places and logically grouped together.
 - Have the Record specify one field which contains a vector of additional fields
 - Use the first field (index 0) to specify the interpretation of following fields (which may contain arbitrary values as sub-structures)